awslabs/graphstorm/python/graphstorm/gconstruct/README.md

 ## Feature transformation
-Currently, the graph construction pipeline only supports one feature transformation: tokenize the text string with HuggingFace tokenizer.
+Currently, the graph construction pipeline only supports one feature transformation: tokenize the text string with a HuggingFace tokenizer.

 For HuggingFace tokenizer, the `name` field in the feature transformation dictionary is `tokenize_hf`.
 The dict should contain two additional fields. `bert_model`